India's growth rate didn't match increase in jobs: IMF

 "Without more inclusive and sustainable growth, India's potential demographic dividend over the next few decades, from its young and rapidly-growing labour force, could be wasted," the report warned.

-He said that India is now in the midst of a significant economic slowdown and the IMF was revising downwards the growth projections it had made of 6.1 per cent for the current year and 7 per cent for the next year.
+He said that India is now in the midst of a significant economic slowdown and the IMF was revising downwards the growth projections it had made of 6.1% for the current year and 7% for the next year.

-On a positive note, the IMF report said, "Over the medium term, growth is projected to gradually rise to its medium-term potential of 7.3 per cent" helped by a firming in investment and private consumption in the second half of the fiscal year.
+On a positive note, the IMF report said, "Over the medium term, growth is projected to gradually rise to its medium-term potential of 7.3%" helped by a firming in investment and private consumption in the second half of the fiscal year.

 "This is expected to be supported by the lagged effects of monetary policy easing, recent measures to facilitate monetary policy transmission and address corporate and environmental regulatory uncertainty, and government programs to support rural consumption being rolled out," it said.